How to preview plan premiums, benefits and networks:

 1. Visit HealthCare.gov to get a sense of rates

-As in previous years, you can visit HealthCare.gov to get a sense of plan premiums and subsidies by answering a brief series of questions – all without creating an account or providing any personal information.
+You can always visit HealthCare.gov to browse plans and rates, and to get a general idea of how much financial assistance you’d get if you were to enroll.
+They let you do this by answering a brief series of questions — all without creating an account or providing any personal information.
 The prices shown won’t account for tobacco use, which will be factored into the premium when you enroll.

-One big problem with HealthCare.gov?
-If you go “window shopping” in advance of November 1, you’ll be seeing 2017 plans and rates.
-In previous years, the new rates and plans for the coming year became available on HealthCare.gov about a week before the start of open enrollment, but even those few days of window shopping may not be available this year.
+But if you go window shopping on HealthCare.gov more than about a week in advance of November 1, you’ll likely be seeing 2018 plans and rates.
+In previous years, the new rates and plans for the coming year became available on HealthCare.gov about a week before the start of open enrollment.

 2. ‘Window shop’ on your state exchange

-The uncertainty over rates and insurer participation might result in fewer state-based exchanges being able to make rates and plans available for browsing very far in advance of open enrollment.
-As an example, Colorado’s exchange was already in the process of loading rates into their system when the Trump Administration announced that CSR funding would not continue.
+As a result, insurers in some states were scrambling to adjust their 2018 premiums in the latter half of October.
+For example, Colorado’s exchange was already in the process of loading 2018 rates into their system when the Trump Administration announced that CSR funding would not continue.
 The initial rates were based on the assumption that CSR funding would continue, although the state had backup rates that included the cost of CSR built into the premiums.
-But the exchange had to start over on October 13 with the process of loading the backup rates into the system, and it’s likely that it will take until November 1 to get that done.
+But the exchange had to start over on October 13 with the process of loading the backup rates into the system, which delayed the availability of window shopping.

 3. Look to your state insurance department

-But even before window shopping is enabled on the exchange sites, many states – including ones that use HealthCare.gov – will have 2018 rates available on their insurance department web sites well before open enrollment begins.
+But even before window shopping is enabled on the exchange sites, many states — including some that use HealthCare.gov — will have 2019 rates available on their insurance department websites well before open enrollment begins.
 (Find your state insurance department.)

 Nevada’s page is very comprehensive, though — most state insurance departments tend to use averages or provide premiums for one or two specific ages (say, a 25-year-old and a 50-year-old).
 But these can still give you a rough idea of how much your premium might change in the coming year, even if no specific rates are available for browsing.

-There are three states (Oklahoma, Texas, and Wyoming), however, where the entire rate review process is done by HHS, and final details about rate changes aren’t published until they’re made available on HealthCare.gov, which is expected to be on November 1, 2017 this year.
+There are three states (Oklahoma, Texas, and Wyoming), however, where the entire rate review process is done by HHS, and final details about rate changes aren’t published until they’re made available on HealthCare.gov in late October.

 4. Consult with a trained advisor

-If you’re interested in having a real conversation about your coverage for 2018, you still have plenty of options.
+If you’re interested in having a real conversation about your coverage for 2019, you have plenty of options.

 You can contact a navigator or broker in your area now and set up an appointment for a phone or in-person meeting during open enrollment.
 Having an appointment already on the calendar will help you beat the rush and ensure that you’ll have the help you need.

 HealthCare.gov includes a Find Local Help tool that allows you to easily search for approved brokers and navigators in your area.
-Be aware that the default setting on HealthCare.gov shows navigators and enrollment counselors (not agents or brokers) first, and you have to click on the tab that says “agents and brokers” in order to see them.
+You’ll be able to select from “assisters” (navigators and enrollment counselors) or agents/brokers.
 Navigators and enrollment counselors can help you with the logistics of the enrollment process, but they cannot make plan recommendations.
-Similar tools for finding local enrollment assistance are available on the websites for the state-run exchanges.

 Similar tools for finding local enrollment assistance are available on the websites for the state-run exchanges.